-Named ‘My Little Town in the Orchard’ by Queen Victoria, Tenbury Wells is steeped in agricultural culture and heritage and is worth the meandering drive through fields of hops and fruit trees to reach the rural town in the Worcestershire Teme Valley with lots of things to see and do.
+Named ‘My Little Town in the Orchard’ by Queen Victoria, Tenbury Wells is steeped in agricultural culture and heritage and is worth the meandering drive through fields of hops and fruit trees to reach this rural town in the Worcestershire Teme Valley with lots of things to see and do.
 Stay longer at one of the many caravan or holiday parks, self-catering properties or at a choice of hotels and B&Bs.

-1) The Regal Theatre/Cinema
+1) Regal Theatre/Cinema

 The Regal Theatre/Cinema may look like a stunning art deco building from the outside, but never judge a book by its cover.
 Fitted with all the very latest digital projection equipment, this cinema is anything but outdated.
 Officially opening its doors in 1937 and still showing films and live performances today, you won’t want to miss the gorgeous architecture, the stunning murals on the walls and the celebration of the arts.

-2) Independent Shopping
+The Regal2) Independent Shopping

 A special mention goes to Tenbury Well’s own ‘Willy Wonka’.
 Mr Thoms is a shop serving handmade sweets, chocolates and bakery items made onsite.
 He even has his own chocolate factory!
 Everything from doughnuts to truffles to hot chocolate bombs, the delicious goodies up for grabs are second to none.

-3) The Round Market
+Independent Shops3) The Round Market

 In the centre of town is an unusually round structure.
 This is the Round Market, originally the Butter Market when it opened for business in 1858.
-Intended to be used by farmers’ wives to sell their produce away from inclement weather, you will still find excellent bargains and local gems every Monday, Tuesday, Thursday, Friday and Saturday from 9.00 am to 3.00 pm
+Intended to be used by farmers to sell their produce away from inclement weather, you will still find excellent bargains and local gems every Monday, Tuesday, Thursday, Friday and Saturday from 9.00 am to 3.00 pm

-4) Discover Local History on the QR Trail
+Regular Markets4) Discover Local History on the QR Trail

 Learn about the town’s unique history by following the Hidden Tenbury QR Trail – a Heritage Lottery Funded project bringing Tenbury’s rich history to life.